onwidget/astrowind/README.md

 <br>

-## 👀 Want more?
+## Want more?

-If you have any suggestions or find any bugs, feel free to open an issue or create a pull request.
+If you have any suggestions or find any bugs, feel free to [open an issue](https://github.com/onwidget/astrowind/issues) or [create a pull request](https://github.com/onwidget/astrowind/pulls).